 Five peas from a pod

 There were five peas in a pea pod, they were green and the pod was green, and so they believed the whole world was green, and that was absolutely correct!
-The pod grew and the peas grew; they adapted them to their living quarters; they sat in a straight row. – The sun shone outside and heated the pod, the rain got it ready; it was warm and snug, light in the daytime and dark at night, just as it should be, and the peas grew larger and increasingly thoughtful as they sat there – for they had to spend their time doing something.
+The pod grew and the peas grew; they adapted themselves to their living quarters; they sat in a straight row. – The sun shone outside and heated the pod, the rain got it ready; it was warm and snug, light in the daytime and dark at night, just as it should be, and the peas grew larger and increasingly thoughtful as they sat there – for they had to spend their time doing something.

 ‘Am I always going to be sitting here!’ they said, ‘I only hope I don’t get hard from sitting so long.
 Don’t I have a feeling that there’s something outside – I seem to sense it!’